Body of baby found in Lubbock backyard, suspect in related case then found dead, LPD said - NewsBreak

 Body of baby found in Lubbock backyard, suspect in related case then found dead, LPD said

-LUBBOCK, Texas — Officers with the Lubbock Police Department were called for a sexual assault case Monday night and then found the body of a baby buried in the backyard of a home in Lubbock.
+LUBBOCK, Texas — Officers with the Lubbock Police Department were called for a sexual assault case Monday night and then found the body of a baby buried in the backyard of a home.
 That led to the search for a suspect who was found dead Tuesday from a self-inflicted gunshot wound, LPD said.

 Police said officers were investigating the sexual assault of a minor, which LPD said happened for approximately five years.